 - Developed POS system

 Square possesses many renowned products, one of which is the free and powerful Square POS.
-Therefore, Square Online Store can take great advantage from this.
-It is easy to integrate your store with the robust point of sale system.
-Orders, items, and inventory stay in sync between your online and physical stores to ensure a streamlined inventory management.
+Therefore, Square Online Store can take great advantage of this.
+It is easy to integrate your store with a robust point of sale system.
+Orders, items, and inventory stay in sync between your online and physical stores to ensure streamlined inventory management.

 - Ease of use